deric/puppet-mesos/README.md

   listen_address => '192.168.1.1'
 }
 ```

+Note that Facter 2 will contain incorrect IP address in `$::ipaddress` fact when Docker is installed.
+See [FACT-380](https://tickets.puppetlabs.com/browse/FACT-380) for more information.

 By default no IP address is set, which means that Mesos will use IP to which translates `hostname -f` (you can influence bind address simply in `/etc/hosts`).